shipyardapp/Shipyard-Documentation/docs/blueprint-library/ftp/ftp-upload-files.md

 ---
 id: ftp-upload-files
-title: FTP Template - Upload Files from Shipyard
+title: FTP Template - Upload Files from Platform
 hide_title: true
-sidebar_label: Upload Files from Shipyard
+sidebar_label: Upload Files from Platform
-description: Information about Shipyard's low-code FTP Upload Files from Shipyard blueprint.
+description: Information about Platform's low-code FTP Upload Files from Platform blueprint.
 Easily import one or more files directly into an FTP Server, no matter how big they are.
 keywords:
   - ftp
   - blueprint
   - template
 ---

-# FTP - Upload Files from Shipyard
+# FTP - Upload Files from Platform

 ## Overview